PolarisTLX/Area-2071-Challenge/README.md

 # README

+## Check it out live on GitHub Pages:    [Area 2071 Landing Page](https://polaristlx.github.io/Area-2071-Challenge/)

-# Area 2071 Organisation Landing Page -
+## Area 2071 Organisation Landing Page:

 This website was a PSD-to-HTML project to realize an original design from Dribbble, which can be found here for comparison: